New travel requirements for passengers travelling to New Zealand

 For more information on affected services, please see here.

 We will continue to operate our leased Boeing 777-300 aircraft from fellow Star Alliance member, EVA Air, to help with extra capacity on some routes.
 This aircraft is operated by our Air New Zealand pilots and cabin crew.

-Customers impacted by the changes will be contacted directly by Air New Zealand or by the travel agent they booked through.
+Customers impacted by these schedule or aircraft changes will be contacted directly by Air New Zealand in the coming days, via the contact information provided in their booking, or the travel agent they booked through.